 by anthony on 12/15/10 at 9:19 pm

-As designers, our jobs aren’t as easy as people think.
+As designers, our jobs aren’t as easy as most think.
 On top of designing, we have to deal with the everyday stresses of the Organization.
-You can have the perfect design, but the Organization can ruin that.
-According to the survey Why Designers Fail: The Report, the number one obstacle designers face isn’t a lack of skill or psychological stability.
-It’s the issues of the Organization.
+According to the survey Why Designers Fail: The Report, the number one obstacle designers face isn’t a lack of skill or training It’s the issues of the Organization.

 The results of this survey confirm that when it comes to making design decisions, the managers in charge should seek consensus among designers before making the final decision.
 Designers can offer managers valuable insight, as long as they ask questions and listen.